-The result for the Company for 2020 is set out in the Statement of Profit and Loss on page 14, and this shows a net profit from total operations of \in 79.5m, after taxation, compared with a previous year net profit of \in 68.0m for 2019.
-The Company's Statement of Financial Position is set out on pages 16 and 17, and this shows that shareholders' equity at the financial year end was \in 465.0m compared with \in 385.0m at the end of 2019.
-Note 16 to the financial statements on page 45 confirms that the Company had a satisfactory surplus over regulatory Solvency II capital requirements at year end.
+The result for the Company for 2021 is set out in the Statement of Profit and Loss on page 14, and this shows a net profit from total operations of $\in$ 120.4m, after taxation, compared to net profit of $\in$ 79.5m for 2020.
+This is the first year since incorporation that the Company achieved a profit in excess of $\in$ 100m.
+The Company's Statement of Financial Position is set out on pages 16 and 17, and this shows that shareholders' equity at the financial year end was $\in$ 535.4m compared with $\in$ 465.0m at the end of 2020.
+Note 16 to the financial statements on page 44 confirms that the Company had a satisfactory surplus over regulatory Solvency II capital requirements at year end.

-The Directors' have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from the date on which the financial statements are authorised for issue.
+The Directors have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from the date on which the financial statements are authorised for issue.